David-Hillel Ruben

-David-Hillel Ruben is a University of London professor emeritus of philosophy, now at Birkbeck, University of London.
+David-Hillel Ruben (born 1943) is an American philosopher, now professor emeritus at Birkbeck, University of London.

+Life

+Ruben was born on 23 July 1943 in Chicago.
 He gained his PhD in Philosophy at Harvard University (1971).
-He previously held posts at the Universities of Edinburgh and Glasgow, Essex University, The City University London, and the London School of Economics.
+He had previously held posts at the Universities of Edinburgh and Glasgow, Essex University, The City University London, and the London School of Economics.
 He served as Founding Director of NYU's campus programme in London.
-His research relates to the philosophy of the social sciences, metaphysics, and the philosophy of action.

 In 2011, Ruben resigned from the Universities and Colleges Union (UCU) in protest at their stance on anti-Semitism.

+Works

+Ruben's research relates to the philosophy of the social sciences, metaphysics, and the philosophy of action.